Hallmark Channel Responds to ‘Outrageous’ Claims in Bombshell Lawsuit

 “Lacey and Holly have a home at Hallmark,” a rep told Variety in an emailed statement.
 “We do not generally comment on pending litigation.
 And while we deny these outrageous allegations, we are not going to discuss an employment relationship in the media.”

-The company also told the AP, “Hallmark continues to consistently cast and maintain positive, productive relationships with talented actors representing a broad spectrum of diversity, including actors who span many age groups and cross generations.”
+The company also told the AP that “Hallmark continues to consistently cast and maintain positive, productive relationships with talented actors representing a broad spectrum of diversity, including actors who span many age groups and cross generations.”

 In the spring of 2024, Hamilton Daly was candid about her vision for “expanding the talent pool” at Hallmark during an appearance on the Hallmark Mysteries & More podcast and in an interview with Variety.

-“When I got here, we were sort of on a talent exclusivity spree, and I think we’ve backed away from that, partly because we like our talent to be a lot of other places too,” she told Variety of her goal to hire stars who also work on other movies and networks.
+“When I got here, we were sort of on a talent exclusivity spree, and I think we’ve backed away from that, partly because we like our talent to be a lot of other places too,” she told Variety of her goal to attract new stars by allowing them to work on other movies and networks.
 “We like people to be able to find them in other places and be excited to come back and see them here.
 And we’re also constantly looking to expand our talent pool, so getting people for a one-off movie is really exciting for us.”

 Fired Hallmark Exec Penny Perry Sang Company’s Praises in 2022

-After decades of working as a Hollywood casting director, including for many feature films including “Cocoon” and “Ordinary People,” per Perry’s lawsuit, she joined Hallmark as a contractor in 2015 and, the following year, was hired as Vice President of Talent/Casting and promoted to Senior Vice President in 2019.
+After decades of working as a Hollywood casting director, including for many feature films including “Cocoon” and “Ordinary People,” per Perry’s lawsuit, she joined Hallmark as a contractor in 2015 and, the following year, was hired as Vice President of Talent/Casting.
+She was promoted to Senior Vice President in 2019, she said.

-During a virtual SAG-AFTRA roundtable discussion with multiple Hallmark actresses in December 2022, as seen in the video above, Perry commented on the tight windows she had to cast each Hallmark movies, which are typically filmed in just three weeks, but spoke glowingly about working for the company.
+During a virtual SAG-AFTRA roundtable discussion with multiple Hallmark actresses in December 2022, as seen in the video above, Perry commented on the tight timelines she had for casting Hallmark movies, which are typically filmed in just three weeks, but spoke glowingly about working for the company.

-“These lovely ladies make my job a lot easier because not only are they wonderful actors, they become your friends and we’re family here,” she said, gesturing to the actresses participating including DeLoach, Robinson Peete, Erin Cahill and Ashley Williams.
-“So it’s very, very different than before when I was doing (feature) movies and working for networks and stuff.
+“These lovely ladies make my job a lot easier because not only are they wonderful actors, they become your friends and we’re family here,” she said, gesturing to the actresses participating in the discussion, including DeLoach, Robinson Peete, Erin Cahill and Ashley Williams.
+“So it’s very, very different than before, when I was doing (feature) movies and working for networks and stuff.
 It’s a lot nicer here.
 It’s really great.”

 “The one thing I want to say about Hallmark as a woman — they’re very supportive to us as women,” Perry added.
 “It’s a wonderful place to be.”